AP European History

 - B.S. in Education (AYA Social Studies), Franciscan University of Steubenville

-This will be my second year teaching AP European History with PA Homeschoolers AP Online Classes.
+This will be my third year teaching AP European History with PA Homeschoolers AP Online Classes.
 I have also taught Honors American History, Civics, World History, Criminal Justice, and 20th Century American History in Jefferson County Public Schools, Ohio.
 I also served as a teaching assistant at the Volksschule Gaming (Elementary School) in Gaming, Austria, during a semester abroad, where I taught English language and reading.
 I have traveled in Europe, particularly in Eastern Austria and throughout Italy, and I speak with elementary proficiency in both German and Spanish.
 Before deciding to become a history teacher, I studied music education, theory, and performance at a conservatory in my native state of Virginia.
 My K-8 education was conducted at home under the supervision of my parents, so I am familiar with the homeschooling community and have a great appreciation for the educational philosophies and varied reasons underpinning the choice to educate at home.
 My husband was homeschooled K-12 and we hope someday to continue the tradition by educating our children at home as well.

 Click here to open or download an application to this class (Microsoft Word document)